Push (Lenny Kravitz song): Background

 Eve Barlow of The Guardian noted, "Push is a Beatles-esque, horns-driven number about positivity in spite of hardship, inspired by his family’s struggles for acceptance."
 The song is a kind of piano-led and supported ballad.
 Instruments such as the organ and the woodwinds are used to give brightness and to create an almost religious atmosphere.
 The song was inspired by the 2009 movie Precious, which is based on the 1996 novel Push.
 It is a story of an illiterate African American girl who finds strength to rise above abuse to create a better life for her children.
 Kravitz himself played a nurse in the movie.

 Video

 The black-and-white music video was shot by Mathieu Bittonand, made available on Kravitz's official YouTube channel on December 3, 2011.
-In the video, Lenny Kravitz is seen playing a piano at various venues during his concerts.
-These scenes are a footage of Kravitz on his recent tour and other behind-the-scenes clips.
+In the video, Kravitz is seen playing a piano at various venues during his concerts.
+These scenes include footage of Kravitz on his recent tour and other behind-the-scenes clips.
 In other scenes, he is filmed standing near the window of a hotel room, or in a camper, or in the audience of his concert.
 The video ends with a scene from the end of one of his concerts as he greets the audience with a bow along with his entire band.